42 Cases, 8 Investors, One Platform’s Collapse

 What Went Wrong

 LexShares was a crowdfunding platform for individual litigation cases.
 They also launched pooled funds (Marketplace Fund I and II).
-Our group invested in individual cases — but the platform and funds shared the same underlying problems.
+Our group invested in individual cases — but the platform and funds shared the same problems.

 Wrong Expertise at the Top